 The eastern region of Washington has a semi-arid climate.
 There’s little precipitation in this part of Washington, and it’s known for its hot summers and mild winters.
-The western region of Washington, as well as the coastal areas, have a completely different story, however.
+However, the western region of Washington and the coastal areas have a completely different story.
 Here, you can expect to find a cool oceanic climate.
 Also known as a maritime climate, this results in overall mild temperatures as the ocean helps regulate the temperature year-round.

-However, due to the state’s northern positioning, it’s more vulnerable to Arctic air than some other, southern states.
+However, the state’s northern positioning makes it more vulnerable to Arctic air than some other southern states.
 As you’ll learn about further below, this can have a big impact on the temperature in Washington!

 What Is the Coldest Place in Washington State?